phoenix14113/Language_Interpreter/docs/README.md

 The language definition can be found at <https://262.ecma-international.org/5.1/#sec-12.5>. (see bottom of webpage for condensed syntax)

+It might be hard to read at time but for some reason the .md was not accepting bolding or itelics.

 ## Literals
 #### Literal
     Literal :